-The Treaty with the Government of the Republic of Uzbekistan is based on the 1994 U.S. prototype BIT and satisfies the United States' principal objectives in bilateral investment treaty negotiations:
+The Treaty with Honduras is based on the 1994 U.S. prototype BIT and satisfies the U.S. principal objectives in bilateral investment treaty negotiations:

-- -All forms of U.S. investment in the territory of the Republic of Uzbekistan are covered. - -Covered investments receive the better of national treatment or most-favored-nation (MFN) treatment both on establishment and thereafter, subject to certain specified exceptions.
+-All forms of U.S. investment in the territory of Honduras are covered.

+-Covered investments receive the better of national treatment or most-favored-nation (MFN) treatment both while they are being established and thereafter, subject to certain specified exceptions.

--Performance requirements may not be imposed upon or en-
+-Specified performance requirements may not be imposed

-forced against covered investments.
+upon or enforced against covered investments.